ErgalignIntel/Ergalign.github.io/README.md

 ## Overview

 This project contains the HTML, CSS, and JavaScript code for a simple, mobile-first landing page for "ErgAlign Intel Home Office and Business Solutions".
-The page presents two core offerings:
+The page presents two core offerings and includes a header image:

 1.  **Cloudflare Speed Optimization Service:** Details two pricing plans (Basic and Premium) and includes a Call to Action (CTA) button.
 2.  **Upcoming AI-Powered Google Optimization:** Describes a future service and provides a simple form for users to express interest and sign up for early access.